mossmatters/phyloscripts/homologizer/readme.md

 # TODO:

-- Incorporate a burnin to the `swap_labels.py` script
 - Get RevBayes running more efficiently
 - Accomodate missing labels
 - How to summarize across different chunks of genes.
 Each chunk will be homologized, but no guarantee of this across chunks.